-Additionally, pilot road culvert projects along two Sussex County roads are currently in the planning/feasibility stage.
-Successful “critter crossings” at these priority sites could pave the way for many other road permeability projects, allowing salamanders, frogs, and toads (as well as snakes, turtles, and other small animals) to safely and independently cross between their upland habitats and breeding pools each spring.
+Additionally, an under-road tunnel system is planned for installation at our busiest amphibian crossing site during the winter of 2023-24.
+Successful “critter crossings” at this priority site could pave the way for many other road permeability projects, allowing salamanders, frogs, and toads (as well as snakes, turtles, and other small animals) to safely and independently cross between their upland habitats and breeding pools each spring.

 Would you like to help?

 - You can help us find and safeguard amphibian road-crossings by letting us know where you’ve seen them or by volunteering with our Amphibian Crossing Project.

 - Please contact us for more information.
 This project is currently limited to northern New Jersey.